strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 By controlling the size of the log you retain, you can make sure that you're not likely to exceed disk capacity.

 For time-based log retention, use the milliseconds configuration, which has priority over the related minutes and hours configuration.
-The milliseconds configuration also updates dynamically.
+The milliseconds configuration also updates dynamically, which the other configurations do not.

 ```properties
 # ...